Read this blog if:

 In traditional web design, you start with a website (see chart below) based on the assumption that “it will work” to achieve whatever smart goals you've set.
 After a year and a half to two years, you see that performance is dwindling and you embark on a 3-month redesign.
 You gain impact and the site works for another one and a half to two years before performance falls flat again, and you have to repeat the process.

 The chart below shows that gains occur abruptly and fall flat quickly.

 Have others been preaching to you about adopting new marketing and advertising channels?
 Everyone says they know which is best for you and to focus all your attention on one channel.
 Such “advice” can be overwhelming and, frankly, just plain wrong – putting all your eggs in one basket is a big risk.
 So instead of putting all your efforts into one channel, hoping for a positive ROI, spread your efforts out to reap the benefit of multiple channels.

-Here are 6 reasons to start a business podcast.
+Here are 3 reasons to explore a multi-channel advertising approach.

 The rise in voice search capabilities, chatbots, and changes in search behavior have left marketers and sales reps questioning how useful a traditional form and landing page are anymore.
 Here are a few things to consider about chatbots and conversational marketing: research says that in 2020, 85% of all customer interactions will be handled through chatbots, without a human, and 56% of people would rather message customer service reps than call them.
 That means your company can’t afford to skip chat features on your website.
 With that being true, is there still value in creating a landing page – or have conversational tools killed them?